Fifth: Fall Retreat – Living Waters Bible Camp

 Sixth: Winter Retreat – Covenant Pines

-Minnesota is the focus of sixth grade social studies at CHA.
+Minnesota Studies is a course offered every other year as a looped curriculum opposite World History for fifth and sixth graders.
 As an enrichment to this curriculum, sixth graders spend three days together at Covenant Pines in McGregor, Minnesota, to experience the great winter outdoors.
 During the retreat, students bond together while snow shoeing, cross-country skiing, ice fishing, and winter tubing.
 Students also learn winter survival skills, build snow shelters, and many additional planned activities.
 Keeping God’s love and masterful creation the focus through evening worship and devotions, Winter Retreat provides a meaningful time for spiritual growth.

 The seventh grade science curriculum focuses on God’s magnificent creation in the study of life science.
-Students attend a springtime, three-day retreat at a Christian camp.
+Students attend a springtime, three-day retreat at a Camp Forest Springs in Westboro, Wisconsin.
 At camp, Christian biologists and outdoor education specialists provide hands-on, active learning experiences to enhance their understanding of science.
-They also guide students through a number of outdoor, physical challenges to develop their skills and deepen friendships with their peers.
-Environmental camp is a time of growth for our seventh grade students as they learn more about God, His creation, and themselves.
+They also guide students through a number of outdoor, physical challenges to develop their skills and deepened friendships with their peers.
+Environmental camp s a time of growth for our seventh grade students as they learn more about God, His creation, and themselves.

-Eighth: Camp Forest Springs (Leadership) & East Coast (Capstone)
+Eighth: Leadership – Camp Forest Springs & Culmination – East Coast

 In the fall, eighth graders return to Camp Forest Springs to springboard their final year at CHA.
 This experience is designed to develop leadership and focus for the school year as an eighth grade class.